Democrats' $15 minimum wage bill hits a speed bump

 Norcross, a former labor organizer and member of the New Democrat Coalition who is supportive of raising the wage to $15 an hour, said that no Democrat is opposed to a higher wage but acknowledged more work needs to be done to garner more support.

 “I think we’ll have very robust support from most of the Democrats.
-Hopefully we can address concerns of those who are still on the fence,” Norcross said.
+Hopefully we can address concerns of those who are still on the fence,” he said.

-The federal minimum wage has not been raised in nearly 10 years, the longest it has remained stagnant sine the standard was implemented in 1938.
+The federal minimum wage has not been raised in almost 10 years, the longest it has remained stagnant sine the standard was implemented in 1938.

 The entire leadership is behind this bill, according to a senior Democratic aide.